sid88in/serverless-appsync-plugin/README.md

 ### Per Api Key rules

 In some cases, you might want to enable a rule only for a given API key only.
-You can specify `wafRules` under the `apiKey` configuration.
+You can specify `wafRules` under the `apiKeys` configuration.
 The rules will apply only to the api key under which the rule is set.

 ````yml
 apiKeys: